 Wave 4 can never overlap Wave 1.

-Notice that Wave 4 does not cross into the price territory of Wave 2, and that Wave 2 does not correct below the beginning of Wave 1.
+Notice that in the above ideal impulse structure Wave 4 does not cross into the price territory of Wave 1, and that Wave 2 does not correct below the beginning of Wave 1.
 Also see that Wave 3 is not the shortest.

 Although Wave 3 cannot be the shortest wave, it is typically the longest of Waves 1, 3, and 5 (and of all the 5 waves).
 It is the wave that is most likely to extend (covered in the next section).